pratyush-panda17/dummy_repository/README.md

 # dummy_repository
-dummy repository
-This is a dummy repository with no function use.
+This is a dummy repository with no functional use.